-For those of you who are new to guitar and a little unsure, I have put together a simple left handed guitar chord chart which shows you the essential open chords that every new guitarist should learn.
-The chart is interactive, so you can listen to the chord just be be sure you are playing it right.
-I’m confident that once you learn these you will have no problem reading normal chord charts and you’ll wonder why you found it so difficult in the first place!
+For those of you who are new to guitar and a little unsure, I’ve put together a simple left handed guitar chord chart which shows you some essential open chords that every new guitarist should learn.

 Explanation for Beginners

 In case you are a complete beginner looking at these diagrams for the first time, let me briefly explain what they represent.
 The diagrams should be read as if you have your guitar standing up in front of you with the fretboard facing you.

 The numbers located underneath the diagrams (1-4) are your finger numbers.
 Your fingers are numbered as follows: